AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Favorite files
 --------------

-GPS provides a large number of ways to navigate your code, and in particular to open source files.
+GNAT Studio provides a large number of ways to navigate your code, and in particular to open source files.
 The most efficient one is likely the omni-search (the search field at the top-right corner).

 .. image:: bookmark_file.png
    :width: 300px